Capitol Psychological Assessment

 • Sensory sensitivities

-• Emotional or social challenges
+• Emotional or social differences

 It is important to note that some individuals can be Autistic and be diagnosed with ADHD, and a comprehensive evaluation by a psychologist is necessary to determine an accurate diagnosis and the right therapeutic recommendations and accommodations.